Savan Kotecha

-Savan Harish Kotecha is an Oscar, Golden Globe and multi Grammy nominated American songwriter and record producer from Austin, Texas.
-Kotecha is of Indian (Gujarati) descent.
+Savan Harish Kotecha (born August 28, 1978) is an American record producer and songwriter.

+Kotecha is of Gujarati descent.
 He was also the executive music producer of the 2020 film Eurovision Song Contest: The Story of Fire Saga, for which he wrote and produced several songs and performed one song.

 Notable songs

 Some of the artists for whom Kotecha has co-written notable songs include: